clear search

 Ara h 9

-Tim’s sensitization to Ara h 8 is associated with localized reactions, like itching and tingling of the mouth and lips, but low risk of systemic reaction.
-Tim may actually be sensitized to birch pollen, which is cross-reactive and responds similar to Ara h 8.
-Tim shows no detectable sensitization to three nut storage proteins associated with severe reactions.1-3
+Tim’s sensitization to Ara h 8 is associated with either no reactions or localized reactions, like itching and tingling of the mouth and lips, but low risk of systemic reaction.
+Tim may actually be sensitized to birch pollen, which is cross-reactive and responds similarly to Ara h 8.
+Tim shows no detectable sensitization to four nut storage proteins associated with severe reactions.1-3

 • Tim’s healthcare provider advises that an oral challenge with peanut might reduce the fear of severe reactions based on his history.